UniversalDependencies/UD_Coptic-Scriptorium/README.md

 # Introduction

 The Coptic Universal Dependency Treebank is a manually annotated corpus of Sahidic Coptic texts, currently containing excerpts from the Sahidic New Testament Gospel of Mark, Archmandrite Shenoute of Atripe's "Not Because a Fox Barks", the Letters of Besa, lives of Sts.
-Cyrus and Onnophrius, Epistle of Ephraim, and short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
+Cyrus and Onnophrius, Epistle of Ephraim, the Repose of John the Apostle and short stories from the Apophthegmata Patrum (Sayings of the Desert Fathers).
 Detailed information about the treebank is available here:

 http://copticscriptorium.org/treebank.html